FAQs

 How will the scheme benefit the local community?

-The scheme is expected to be in place for a minimum of 75 years.
 The scheme will also offer significant opportunities for the local and wider national supply chain to be directly and indirectly involved during the construction and operational phase.
 Loch Kemp Storage is expected to deliver £30m into the Highland Economy and £57m into the Scottish economy.

 How has consultation shaped the development?